me314-lse/midterm/README.md

 This repo contains the two files needed to complete the midterm assignment, the .qmd file and the .csv file.
 Please review the following instructions carefully.

+If you have any public questions about the assignment, please post them publicly [as an issue](https://github.com/me314-lse/midterm/issues).
+Do not post personal information in an issue.

 ## Submission Instructions

 This assignment is due **Wednesday 23rd of July 2025 at 9am**: